paulsuh/pytest-scenario-files/docs/source/index.rst

 - Fixtures may refer to fixtures in other files
 - Can specify indirect parameterization
 - Intuitive and sane data file structure
+- Integration with Responses package
-- NEW - Integration with Responses package
+- NEW - Integration with the respx mockig package for httpx

 Compatibility
 -------------

-This package is a plug-in for ``pytest`` and works with Python 3.9 and up.
+This package is a plug-in for Pytest and works with Python 3.9 and up.

-- Tested with ``pytest`` versions 7.4, 8.2 and 8.3.
+- Tested with Pytest versions 7.4, 8.2 and 8.3
-- Tested with CPython 3.9-3.13.
+- Tested with CPython 3.9-3.13
+- Tested with Responses 0.25.7
+- Tested with Respx 0.22.0

 .. toctree::
     :maxdepth: 2